The photograph of rainbow lights displayed on the White House is real, and marked the Supreme Court's decision on gay marriage in 2015.

-A meme shows the American flag displayed on the White House in 2017, and a rainbow display in 2016.
+The photograph of the American flag displayed on the White House in 2017 is a fake.

 A photograph purportedly showing the American flag displayed on the White House was circulated on social media over 4th of July weekend in 2017:

 This image was frequently shared in a meme which purported to compare White House displays from President Barack Obama in 2016, then President Donald Trump in 2017:

 The image showing a rainbow display on the White House is real, but it did not occur in 2016, although it did take place during the Obama administration.
 They were actually displayed in June 2015, marking the Supreme Court’s decision affirming same-sex marriage:

 “I had a chance to do the Rose Garden celebration of the court decision around same-sex marriage,” the president told CNN’s Jim Acosta.